gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/README.md

 This repository contains the full pipeline, including preprocessing, fine-tuning, training, and evaluation using **EEGConformer** and **Transformer** models for seizure (`S`) and non-seizure (`NS`) classification.

 ## Hardware Used
 All experiments were conducted on an NVIDIA GPU using PyTorch with CUDA enabled.
 Training and evaluation leveraged GPU acceleration for faster computation and model convergence.
-You can check your GPU via torch.cuda.get_device_name(0).

 ---